-color.
+1884 watercolor.
+View of a man sliding

-Man sliding down a hill with snowshoes on.
-In the background, three snowshoers are sliding down the hill, one on his back, 1884 watercolor.
+down a hill with snowshoes on.
+In the

+background, three snowshoers are sliding

+down the hill, one on his back1884 watercolor.
+View of a man sliding

+ing down and strap

+shoes while his blue

+ground beside him.